srepetsk/gw-style/_pages/colon.md

 permalink: https://style.srepetsk.net/c/colon/
 published: true
 ---
-colon(:) Use at the end of a sentence to begin a list or text (this example is meta):
+Use a colon (:) at the end of a sentence to begin a list or text (this example is meta):

 <em>The war plane was painted three colors: red, white and blue</em>